Q: Can we use the logos of companies for the cover of our book? What about CD labels?

 Q: Our school has a “do not picture” list of students who aren’t supposed to be photographed at school.
 Do we have to go through the book and cut them out of the photographs they’re in?

 Legally, you probably do not – the “do not picture” list applies to official publications of the school, and a yearbook is the work of the students, not of the school.
 However, diplomatically, the answer may be different.
 If you have a parent who feels strongly that she does not want her student photographed, then it may be worth eliminating identifiable photos of that student to avoid a blow-up that threatens the well-being of the entire yearbook.
 (Note that the “do not picture” list should, by law, be a parental “opt out” rather than a parental “opt in.”
 If your district has an “opt in” policy, see if you can get it changed.)

 Q: Can we print memorial pages for students, faculty and others in the school community who have died during the year?

 There is no legal reason that a person’s death should not be memorialized in the yearbook.
 If administrators attempt to prevent any mention of a death, that may well be unlawful censorship.
 Yearbooks and newspapers should have their own basic guidelines for covering death to help ensure fairness in coverage.
-There's nothing wrong with acknowledging the cause of death; in the case of suicide, do not go into detail on the methods or any other aspect that could glamorize the death.
-It also is important to consider the wishes of the family, especially any siblings still in the school.
+There’s nothing wrong with acknowledging the cause of death; in the case of suicide, there’s no need to go into detail on the methods or any other aspect that could glamorize the death.
+It also is important to consider the wishes of the family, especially if any siblings still in the school.

 Q: Can we post the photos we take for the yearbook onto a social media page?